telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 *   series - the series options
 *   group - the data group
 *   group.field - the name of the field used for grouping
-*   group.value - the field value for this group.
+*   group.value - the field value for this group
+*   group.items - the data items in this group

 #### Example - set the chart series group name template
     <div id="chart"></div>